zlccccc/3DVG-Transformer/README.md

 <!-- If you would like to try out the pre-trained models, please download the model weights and extract the folder to `outputs/`.
 Note that the results are higher than before because of a few iterations of code refactoring and bug fixing.-->

 ## Changelog

-04/17/2022: Update Readme.md.
+2022/04: Update Readme.md.

-04/12/2022: Release the codes of 3DVG-Transformer.
+2022/04: Release the codes of 3DVG-Transformer.

+2021/07 3DVG-Transformer is accepted at ICCV 2021.

+2021/06 3DVG-Transformer+ won the ScanRefer Challenge in the CVPR2021 [1st Workshop on Language for 3D Scenes](https://language3dscenes.github.io/).

+2021/04 3DVG-Transformer+ achieves 1st place in [ScanRefer leaderboard](http://kaldir.vc.in.tum.de/scanrefer_benchmark/)

 ## Citation

-If you use the ScanRefer data or code in your work, please kindly cite our work 3DVG-Transformer and the original ScanRefer/ScanNet paper:
+If you use the codes in your work, please kindly cite our work 3DVG-Transformer and the original ScanRefer paper:

 ```
 @inproceedings{zhao2021_3DVG_Transformer,